AY2526S1-CS2103T-F15b-3/tp/docs/DeveloperGuide.md

 Step 4.
 If all checks pass (return false), the new contact is successfully added to the address book.

-The following sequence diagrams shows how the duplicate phone number check works during the execution of an add command (the same pattern applies to email checks):
+The following sequence diagrams show how the duplicate phone number check works during the execution of an add command (the same pattern applies to email checks):

 <puml src="diagrams/DuplicatePhoneHandlingSequenceDiagram-Logic.puml"/>